JensDll/MinimalApiBuilder/README.md

 Users can add configuration through entries in `.editorconfig` or with [MSBuild properties](https://learn.microsoft.com/en-us/visualstudio/msbuild/msbuild-properties).
-The following options are available, with code samples showing the default values:
+The following options are available, with configuration snippets showing the default values:

 ### `minimalapibuilder_assign_name_to_endpoint` (`true` | `false`)